-You should consult your doctor when your frequently experience insomnia, if poor sleep is interfering with your quality of life, or if you experience other symptoms, like changes to mood or depression.
-The doctor will assess your symptoms to determine an underlying cause and start appropriate treatment as necessary.
+You should consult your doctor if you think you may need sleeping pills to treat insomnia, or if poor sleep is interfering with your quality of life.
+The doctor will assess for any other symptoms to determine whether an underlying cause is causing your sleep disturbance, and recommend sleeping pills or other treatments as necessary.

 Prescription medication